Ditectrev/AWS-Certified-Solutions-Architect-Associate-SAA-C03-Practice-Tests-Exams-Questions-Answers/README.md

 - [x] An IAM user assigned a bucket policy to an Amazon S3 bucket and didn't specify the root user as a principal
 - [ ] The S3 bucket is full.
 - [ ] The S3 bucket has reached the maximum number of objects allowed.
-- [ ] You are in the wrong availability zone.
+- [ ] You are in the wrong Availability Zone.

 ### When creation of an EBS snapshot is initiated, but not completed, the EBS volume?